Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Aggies are 4-4 ATS when favored by 4.5 points or more this season.

+- Texas A&M has eclipsed the over/under in 33.3% of its opportunities this year (three times in nine games with a set point total).

-- Texas A&M is 5-1 against the spread and 5-1 overall this season when the team scores more than 19.8 points.
+- Texas A&M is 5-1 against the spread and 5-1 overall this season when the team records more than 19.8 points.

 - The Aggies have turned the ball over 12 times this season, five more turnovers than the Tigers have forced (7).